Nogales, Sonora: Monuments

 At the center of Nogales, there is the Plaza de Benito Juárez.
 Here there is a statue with two leading figures designed by Spanish sculptor Alfredo Just.
-This is a tribute to Mexican President Benito Juárez, and the other is the "Monument to Ignorance", where a naked man who represents the Mexican people is fighting with a winged creature that represents ignorance.
+This is a tribute to President Benito Juárez, and the other is the "Monument to Ignorance", where a naked man who represents the Mexican people is fighting with a winged creature that represents ignorance.

 Economy

 Transportation

-The primary commercial artery is Mexico Federal Highway 15, which links Nogales to major cities in Mexico as well as Interstate 19 at the U.S. border.
+Nogales is the terminus of Federal Highway 15.
+It serves as the primary commercial artery that links Nogales to major cities in Mexico as well as Interstate 19 at the U.S. border.

-In aviation, the city is served by the Aeropuerto internacional de Nogales, which, as of 2015 had no commercial airline service.
+In aviation, the city is served by Nogales International Airport, which, as of 2015 had no commercial airline service.

 Tourism

 Due to its location, Nogales is one of the most important ports of entry for U.S. tourists.
-The downtown area consists of bars, hotels, restaurants, and a large number of curio stores, which sell a large variety of artesanias (handicrafts, leather art, handmade flowers, clothes) brought from the deeper central and southern states of Mexico.
-Local dishes commonly available in restaurants include many types of antojitos (Mexican food) such as enchiladas, tacos, burritos with carne machaca (dried meat), menudo and tamales.
+The downtown area consists of bars, hotels, restaurants, and a large number of curio stores, which sell a large variety of artesanías (handicrafts, leather art, handmade flowers, clothes) brought from the deeper central and southern states of Mexico.
+Local dishes commonly available in restaurants include many types of antojitos (Mexican food) such as enchiladas, tacos, burritos with machaca (dried meat), menudo and tamales.

 Manufacturing

 Maquiladoras, or manufacturing plants, employ a large percentage of the population.
-Nogales' proximity to the U.S. and the abundance of inexpensive labor make it an efficient location for foreign companies to have manufacturing and assembly operations.
-Some of the companies that have established maquiladoras in Nogales include: Continental AG, Amphenol Corporation, The Chamberlain Group, Walbro, ABB, Javid LLC.
+Nogales's proximity to the U.S. and the abundance of inexpensive labor make it an efficient location for foreign companies to have manufacturing and assembly operations.
+The companies that have established maquiladoras in Nogales include Continental AG, Amphenol Corporation, The Chamberlain Group, Walbro, and ABB.